htlemos/odi-sfp-ha/README.md

 - Default credentials are often `admin` / `admin`.
 - **Note:** Polling faster than 30 seconds is not recommended due to the high CPU overhead of SSH encryption on the Realtek chip.

+## 🤝 Credits
+Based on the Realtek diagnostic shell (`RTK.0>`) research from the **Anime4000/RTL960x** community.

+---
+*Disclaimer: Use this integration at your own risk.
+Frequent polling of low-power SFP sticks can occasionally cause reboots on certain firmware versions.*

+---

 ## 🎨 Custom Dashboard Layout

-This layout provides a professional "NOC" style view with side-by-side gauges for Signal and CPU health.

 ```yaml
 type: vertical-stack